Two Steps to Fix Flat Characters Using Voice and Personality

 You have created a character.
 You’ve named them and given them a colorful past, as well as lots of fun personality traits.
-Your character steps into your story . . . and suddenly you find that they’ve fallen flat.
+Your character steps into your story . . . and suddenly you find that they aren’t working.
+Have you created a flat character?

-They’re boring.
+Sometimes a flat character shows up as a minor character who may or may not have a full character arc.
+Sometimes though, it’s a main character who has a full arc, but something’s wrong.

 Those personality traits you meticulously picked out for them just aren’t showing up.
 Your character goes through the motions of the story and you wonder why this interesting, unique character you’ve worked so hard on is missing that luster you imagined.

 2 Steps to Fix Flat Characters

+A voice is how your character perceives the world around them.
+Everything they are and have been through shows through their voice.
+Did they have an abusive family that made them pessimistic and angry?
+Do they have a headstrong nature and tend to question authority?

+A voice also shows what your characters want (or don’t want).
+A detective with a desire for justice might be reminded of his past failures when he encounters an obstacle in solving a crime.
+A young person with a desire for intimacy would probably often notice the people with traits they’re attracted to in a crowd.

+Having a voice quickly makes a character identifiable and unique and takes them from being a static character to a dynamic character.
 Not giving your character a clear voice and personality is a common problem.
 But there is actually a very simple fix.
 Here’s the secret:

-Your story is not just about the things your character sees, or the events that take place.
+Your story is not just about the things your character sees or the events that take place.
 In order to convey personality and voice, take a close look at your character’s reactions.
+How they react to things will betray their nature and reveal their internal conflicts.

 Ready to see it in action?
 There’s a simple two-step process to use reactions to boost flat characters.

-Step 1: Decide Your Character’s Personality
+Step 1: Decide on Your Character’s Personality

 Let’s take the following scenario: your character has arrived on a blind date and is sitting down and evaluating their date—a middle-aged woman—for the first time.